toptunes/Smile_Engine-Demo/README.md

 Smile Engine (It is being developed.)
 =======
 If you know basic PHP and HTML or Bootstrap you can make an application.
+Without knowing javascript

-Without knowing javascriptThe project is not released yet.
+The project is not released yet.

 Designed by Mohammad Norouzi